mkpartners/cremedelacrm-www/content/post/spring-20-release-highlights-samesite-cookies.md

 And now your org and integrations should be all set for the Chrome 80 release!

-As always, if you need a hand ensuring that your org is ready and up-to-date, want some help building secure integrations, or anything else Salesforce-related, [drop us a line](/contact) — MK Partners is here to help!

 Stay tuned here on the blog for more Spring ’20 release highlights and, until next time, keep working hard, smart, and happy!

 We’ll see you in the cloud.